 What’s the next level of refinement for this idea?

-Constant Tool Engagement Angle Toolpaths
+Constant Tool Engagement Angle Toolpaths for HSM

 Trochoidal Milling and Corner Peeling are special cases.
 The Trochoids got created to deal with slot-like narrow pockets and of course Corner Peeling is for corners.
 Initially the CAM world wanted to solve HSM by taking the toolpaths they started with and using such techniques to chip away at their weak points.
 But before too long, folks started thinking of toolpaths that just never create a corner because they relied on completely new strategies.
 These are the Constant Tool Engagement Angle Toolpaths which go by many brand names such as Volumill, Dynamic Milling, or Adaptive Clearing.
 They all create elaborate looping toolpaths where the cutter veers away from over engagement just in the nick of time.

 Here is a comparison of typical HSM and conventional toolpaths for the same pocket done in GibbsCAM:

 Comparison of the same pocket done with HSM and conventional toolpaths in GibbsCAM as shown by the GWE CNC Simulator…

 You can see there are sure a lot of sharp corners in a conventional toolpath.
 No wonder HSM can be so much faster!